Leisure & Shopping

 Bremen and Bremerhaven offer a variety of sports and leisure activities, and we have gathered a few recommendations for you.

 University Gym: The University gym offers an inexpensive way to stay in shape.
 It has a large selection of sports activities and group classes to choose from such as soccer, swimming and dancing.
 Keep in mind that the registration is on a first come, first served basis, late registration is only possible if there are spots open.

-Sports clubs: There is a large number of sports clubs and gyms in Bremen that offer the following sports and more: tennis, squash, badminton, handball, soccer, vollyball, basketball, dance, horseback riding, gymnastics, judo, boxing, karate, swimming, track and field, fitness, canoeing, rowing.
+Sports clubs: There is a large number of sports clubs and gyms in Bremen and Bremerhaven that offer the following sports and more: tennis, squash, badminton, handball, soccer, vollyball, basketball, dance, horseback riding, gymnastics, judo, boxing, karate, swimming, track and field, fitness, canoeing, rowing.
 The Sport Association of Bremen has a database of sports clubs to choose from categorized by offers and region.